How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Marrakech's Menara International Airport is well-connected with other cities in Morocco, Europe and even North America

-Marrakech Menara Airport is located 5 km from the city centre (as the crow flies), and as such, it’s easy to get to your accommodation from there.
+Marrakech Menara Airport is located 5 km from the city centre (as the crow flies), so it’s easy to get to your accommodation from there.
 Options include the following:

 Public ALSA buses L11/L12/L18/L20/L33